- Analytical Model

 In construction, preassemblies are sections of a facility that are assembled remotely from their final position and transported to the site as a unit.Sources: CII SD-25 – Constructability Improvement Using Prefabrication, Preassembly, and Modularization -- Tatum, Vanegas, Williams

 A process is a set of one or more operations designed to transform a set of entities into another form to achieve a particular purpose.
 A process may result in production of a physical product or completion of a service.
 A project is a collection of service and production processes.

-Examples of processes include production lines, construction projects, hospital operating theaters, insurance claims processing, etc. Also called a Value Stream.
+Examples of processes include production lines, construction projects, hospital operating theaters, insurance claims processing and Discrete Event Simulation analysis.
+Also called a Value Stream.